 Each half term the school focus on a different value.
 During celebration worship on a Friday, children are recognised and awarded a sticker and certificate for demonstrating one of our Christian values in school.
 Children have the opportunity to nominate someone within school, the community or wider society who has demonstrated this value in the way they live.

 The projector in the hall enables the use of video clips and presentations to enhance children’s engagement.
-A focal point for worship is currently a candle, however this is dependent on the time of year and changes to other objects such as a cross or a picture of a dove to allow children to think about what a symbol can represent.
+A focal point for worship is the worship table.

 Every Friday, the Principal, Senior Leaders or clergy lead a celebration assembly which provides the opportunity for children’s work, efforts, behaviour and achievements to be recognised and celebrated.
 Parents are often invited attend this worship too.

-Each week, different children are responsible for planning, delivering and evaluating CAW, this provides further opportunity to incorporate their own ideas in future CAW.
+Each week, the ethos group of children are responsible for planning, delivering and evaluating CAW, this provides further opportunity to incorporate their own ideas in future CAW.

 Parents have the right to withdraw their child from Collective Acts of Worship following a discussion with the Principal.